italia/spid-keycloak-provider/README.md

 Keycloak is a nice product, but still lacking on some aspects of SAML2 compatibility, and the SPID specifications deviate from the SAML2 standard in some key aspects.

-The main issue to overcome is that Keycloak still does not support transient identities, and some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. the SP metadata generation is severely lacking).
+Apart from the SPID-SAML2 protocol differences the main issue that this project works around is Keycloak lack of support for transient identities.
+Also, some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. the SP metadata generation is severely lacking).

 I plan to document a reference configuration for SPID and the workarounds required in the project wiki (https://github.com/lscorcia/keycloak-spid-provider/wiki).